datawire/datawire-common/docs/baker/source/architecture.rst

 A client node maintains a table of the location of all relevant service nodes and updates this whenever the directory notifies the client of changes in the state of services.
-Baker relies on the ``sherlock`` process from the directory about all available services and dynamically proxy connections from its co-located leads accordingly. ``sherlock`` should always be deployed on the same server/container as the service it is supporting.
+Baker relies on the ``sherlock`` process to gather information from the directory about all available services and dynamically proxy connections from its co-located client processes accordingly. ``sherlock`` should always be deployed on the same server/container as the client processes it is supporting.

 Discovery Protocol
 ------------------